Data Protection Policy

 The RCGP shop pages provide further information about processing of data collected via online ordering.

 All personal data is processed in accordance with the Data Protection Act 1998.

 We will not pass any of your personal data to outside organisations or individuals without your express consent.

 You have a right to know about the personal information the RCGP holds about you, and to have your data corrected or deleted.
 Please address requests or queries about our data protection policies to the Data Protection Officer.

 RCGP needs to collect and use certain types of information about people with whom it deals in order to operate.
 These include current, past and prospective employees, suppliers, clients/customers, and others with whom it communicates.
 In addition, it may occasionally be required by law to collect and use certain types of information of this kind to comply with the requirements of government departments for business data, for example.
-This personal information must be dealt with properly, however it is collected, recorded and used – whether on paper, in a computer, or recorded on other material – and there are safeguards to ensure this in the Data Protection Act 1998.
+This personal information must be dealt with properly, however it is collected, recorded and used, whether on paper, in a computer, or recorded on other material.
+There must be safeguards to ensure this as per the Data Protection Act 1998.

 We regard the lawful and correct treatment of personal information as very important to successful operations, and to maintaining confidence between those with whom we deal and ourselves.
 We ensure that our organisation treats personal information lawfully and correctly.

-To this end we fully endorse and adhere to the Principles of Data Protection, as enumerated in the Data Protection Act 1998.and have developed and implemented policies, procedures and controls to assist with data protection compliance.
+To this end we fully endorse and adhere to the Principles of Data Protection, as enumerated in the Data Protection Act 1998.
+We have developed and implemented policies, procedures and controls to assist with data protection compliance.